 Assessment includes identification of the fracture itself and any concurrent injuries.
 These include pneumothorax, hemopneumothorax, pulmonary contusions, and a flail chest.

-Chest radiography is the first-line imaging in patients presenting with known trauma, followed by a chest CT if needed.
+Chest radiography is the first-line imaging modality in patients presenting with known trauma, followed by a chest CT if needed.

 Treatment includes pain control, physical therapy, and mobilization, and treatment of concomitant injuries.